 4. The Call to Action Button Color

 Many people neglect this part as they don’t realize its importance of it.
-Color does affect the emotion of the buyers as well.
-In fact, the color of the call to action button can have a huge effect on the conversion rate of a landing page.
+Colour does affect the emotion of the buyers as well.
+In fact, the colour of the call to action button can have a huge effect on the conversion rate of a landing page.

-Now, Pick a color that stands out in the color scheme of that page so that the CTA button would be impossible to miss.
-You may refer to the color wheel to get some creativity on the color selection.
+Now, Pick a colour that stands out in the colour scheme of that page so that the CTA button would be impossible to miss.
+You may refer to the colour wheel to get some creativity on the colour selection.